Shock Tuning 101

 General Shock Tuning Theory

-Shock tuning can be extremely rewarding, with a little work you can achieve tremendous improvements in ride comfort and performance.
-The guide below is good for Fox, King, and Sway-A-Way coilover, bypass, and smoothie shocks with some tips thrown in for air bumps.
+Engaging in shock tuning can be highly rewarding; with some effort, you can achieve significant enhancements in both ride comfort and performance.
+The following guide contains useful information for tuning Fox, King, and Sway-A-Way coilover, bypass, and smoothie shocks, along with valuable tips.

 Get Started Tuning